 The PRI has grown consistently since it began in 2006:

-The graph above was generated from the data available in this Excel spreadsheet, updated annually in April.
+The graph above was generated from the data available in this Excel spreadsheet, updated annually.
 No further AUM breakdowns by asset class, country, region or signatory category is available.

 - Total AUM include reported AUM and AUM of new signatories provided in sign-up sheet that signed up by end of April of that year.